alanng10/Secane/Docue/Article/a.md

 Article is source base.

-Article has sona draw element.
+Article has sona view draw element.

 Article has module path element.